Methodology

 What we look for

-ChatbotEdge scores tools by how useful they are for real small-site buying decisions.
-A high score should mean the product is easier to choose, configure, maintain, and trust in day-to-day support or sales workflows.
+ChatbotEdge scores tools by how useful they are for a specific buyer situation.
+A high score should mean the product is easier to choose, configure, maintain, and trust for the audience and workflow named on that page.

 Category Weight